 How much money do you have coming in?
-Including your paycheck is a given, but don’t forget other income: A second job, alimony, child support, or any other miscellaneous cash that you might have coming in.
+Including your paycheck is a given, but don’t forget other income: A second job, alimony, child support or any other miscellaneous cash that you might have coming in.
 Write it all down and add it up.

 2. Calculate Your Expenses

-Next, include variable expenses such as food, gas, entertainment, etc. And lastly, don’t forget about miscellaneous and maintenance expenses like property taxes, car maintenance, tag renewals, birthday gifts, etc. Once you’ve added up your out-going monthly expenses, subtract them from your income and that’ll tell you whether or not you’re spending more than you earn, and help you get a better idea of where you can cut back.
+Next, include variable expenses such as food, gas, entertainment, etc. Don’t forget about miscellaneous and maintenance expenses like property taxes, car maintenance, tag renewals, birthday gifts, etc. Once you’ve added up your outgoing monthly expenses, subtract them from your income and that’ll tell you whether you’re spending more than you earn.
+You’ll also get a better idea of where you can cut back.

 3. Trim The Fat